Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/studio-ide/ide-user-interface.md

 8. **Results tab** &mdash; The Results console tab displays the most recent Preview results in tabular format.
 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/results-console-tab.png" width="90%" title="Preview results show up in the Results console tab"/>

-9. **Code quality tab** &mdash; The Code Quality tab displays the results of the linter on the active file in the File Editor.
+9. **Code quality tab** &mdash; The Code quality tab displays the results of the linter on the active file in the File editor.
 It allows you to view code errors, provides code quality visibility and management, and displays the SQLFluff version used.

 10. **Compiled code tab &mdash;** The Compile generates the compiled code when the Compile button is executed.
 The Compiled code tab displays the compiled SQL code for the active file in the file editor.
 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/compiled-code-console-tab.png" width="90%" title="Compile results show up in the Compiled Code tab"/>